icozbas/icozbas.github.io/_insights/ai-in-sustainment-the-stop-point.md

 layout: article
 title: "AI in Sustainment"
 hero_highlight: "The Stop Point"
-subtitle: "Bounded Automation in ILS/IPS"
+subtitle: "Why Bounded Automation is the Only Way for ILS/IPS"
-description: "Are Integrated Logistics Support (ILS) and Integrated Product Support (IPS) just another passenger on the AI hype train?
-An engineering view of bounded automation."
+description: "Everyone in defense sustainment feels the pressure to adopt AI.
+Here is the engineering view on bounded automation: what AI can do, where it must stop, and why readiness requires provenance."
 date: 2025-12-24
-last_modified_at: 2025-12-25
+last_modified_at: 2025-12-26
 status: ACTIVE
-proof: "AI can compress complexity and surface risk, but it must stop before it triggers an irreversible readiness decision without provenance."
+proof: "AI should accelerate analysis, compress complexity, and surface risk, but it must stop before it triggers an irreversible action."
 tags: [IPS, ILS, Sustainment AI, Decision Support, Auditability, Uncertainty, Intermittent Demand, S-Series]

 # --- SEO & META DATA ---